 Starting in fifth grade students change their classrooms more frequently to be prepared for high school; they are expected to complete more assignments digitally and their grading percentage becomes stricter.

-They receive six hours of mother tongue and six hours of partner tongue instruction with the possibility to take part in the Double Mother Tongue Program if they have passed the respective test in forth grade.
-They can still be tested for the program and if qualified start the following semester.
+They receive six hours of mother tongue and six hours of partner tongue instruction with the possibility to take part in the Double Mother Tongue Program if they have passed the respective test in fourth grade.
+They can still be tested for the program and, if qualified, start the following semester.
 (Please see: The JFK Elementary Language Program)

 The embedded JFKS Elective Program starts in fifth grade with two hours (Wednesday and Friday) and continues in sixth grade with one hour (Wednesday) per week.
 Students sign up for either one year-long or two semester-long electives for each of these days choosing from different fields including music, sports or academics.

 The 5th/6th Grade Choir can be chosen as their Friday elective by students in fifth grade, students in sixth grade can choose choir as one of their two music hours per week.
-(Please see: 5th Grade Music and 6th Grade Music)
+(Please also see: Music in the Elementary School)

 Starting in fifth grade students are eligible to become Peer Mediators.
-A class trip with the entire grade level is taken at either the end of fifth or the beginning of sixth grade.
+A class trip with the entire grade level is taken at the beginning of sixth grade.

-The school day for fifth and sixth grade starts at 8:05 and lasts until 15:00.
+The school day for fifth and sixth grade starts at 8:00 and ends at 15:00.